CliveC99/p1-castlerea/README.md

 # Features

 ## **Navigation Bar**
-  - When viewing the website on a mobile device the logo and the three pages (Home, Gallary, and Contact) are placed below each other.
+  - When viewing the website on a mobile device the logo and the three pages (Home, Gallery, and Contact) are placed below each other.
   - When viewing the page on a tablet, a laptop, or a desktop the Logo is placed in the center of the top of the page.
 The 3 pages are placed under the logo in a row.
   - The logo is the name of the town I based the project on.
   - A line will be shown under the page to indicate what page you are on.